hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 The OpenTelemetry project is a CNCF project that aims to standardize observability, especially in a cloud-native environment.
 OpenTelemetry is working to create a standard around representing metrics, traces and logs.
-We aim to bring full observability of Hyperledger Fabric to allow tracing of transactions all the way from the client to each of the chaincode invocations.
-We also want to capture chaincode interactions.
+We aim to bring full observability of Hyperledger Fabric to allow tracing of transactions all the way from the SDK to each of the chaincode invocations.
-We want to be able to trace and correlate actions from chaincode events.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-In this guide, we will cover the notion of observability.
 Observability comes from the DevOps world, and is defined in [Wikipedia](https://en.wikipedia.org/wiki/Observability) as "a measure of how well internal states of a system can be inferred from knowledge of its external outputs".
 Software that is observable exposes its behaviors by sending traces, which represent the path of execution of a particular request.
 Each trace can be represented as a set of spans that are correlated as child/parent or sequential relationships.
 Observable software is exposing metrics, representing the internal state of the components, as well as logs, emitted from the execution of the software.

-In Hyperledger Fabric, we rely on the OpenTelemetry framework to report traces, metrics and logs, and correlate them across services.
+In Hyperledger Fabric, we rely on the OpenTelemetry framework to report traces and correlate them across services.

 In practice, this means a request made by a client connected via the Fabric SDK to a node can pass on the context of a trace.
-When chaincode executes, it can correlate to that trace, or create its own, and report to a collector storing this information.
-Chaincode can also expose traces in chaincode events.
-Any code triggered from such an event can then use that trace to report its origin.
+Peers and orderers propagate the trace context and create spans indicating their own interaction.

 Blockchain operators can reconstitute a graph of the interaction of all the components at play to create a service map.
 This helps uncover trends and issues of performance, as well as shortening the time it takes to investigate problems.